• Skip to primary navigation

 Instructions

-• In a medium bowl, toss the craisins and 2 tablespoon of the combined flours to coat.
+• In a medium mixing bowl, toss the dried cranberries and 2 tablespoon of flour to coat.
 Set aside.

-• In the bowl of an electric mixer, cream together the melted butter, sugar, and honey.
-Add the egg and the zest and beat at high speed for at least 3 minutes until light and very fluffy.
+• In the bowl of an electric mixer, cream together the oil and sugar.
+Add the egg and the zest and beat at high speed for at least 3 minutes until light and fluffy.

-• Gradually alternate adding the liquids (clementine juice and buttermilk) and flour mixture one fourth at a time, just until combined.
-Fold in the craisins
+• Gradually alternate adding the liquids (clementine juice and buttermilk) and flour mixture, just until combined.
+Fold in the cranberries.

-• Spread the batter into the prepared pan, smoothing the top with a spatula.
+• Spread the batter into the prepared pan.
 Sprinkle the top with a few craisins and 1 tablespoon of granulated sugar.

-• Bake the large loaf pan for 40-50 minutes.
+• Bake the large loaf pan for 50-60 minutes.
 Half way, lay a sheet of foil on top of the loaf to prevent the top from burning.
 Start checking for doneness at 40 minutes.
-The loaf is done when a toothpick comes out clean.
+The loaf is done when a toothpick, inserted into the center of the bread, comes out clean.
 Bake mini-loaves for 20-30 minutes, covering half way through baking, and test for doneness starting at 20 minutes.

 • Cool the loaf in the pan for 15 minutes, then remove from the pan and cool completely on a wire rack.
-Do not slice until the loaf is completely cool or it will crumble.
+Do not slice until completely cool or the loaf will crumble.

-• Store at room temperature wrapped in foil and then in an airtight container for about 5 days or refrigerated for about 1 week.
+• Store at room temperature wrapped well in plastic wrap and then in an airtight container for 5-7 days.
+For long distance shipping, vacuum seal.

 Notes